Catboy-Riku/NyatOS/README.md

 # NyatOS
 Welcome to the Neko Yip Advanced Text Operating System!
-Or NyatOS for short.
+Or NyatOS for short.<br />
 The official operating system of Nyatopia!
-(Thats just my colony lol) A simple text based OS with Musicify integration and some other programs for Computer Craft.
+(Thats just my colony lol)<br />
+A simple text based OS with Musicify integration and some other programs for Computer Craft.

 Divided into 2 versions, Public and Secure, with only a couple differences in secure mode.<br />